facebook/react/docs/docs/ref-01-top-level-api.md

 > Note:
 >
-> `React.render()` controls the contents of the container node you pass in*.
+> `React.render()` controls the contents of the container node you pass in.
 Any existing DOM elements
 > inside are replaced when first called.
 Later calls use React’s DOM diffing algorithm for efficient
 > updates.
 >